Murphy’s narrow win in New Jersey does little to ease Democratic anxieties

 He added, “It’s extremely close because a lot of people decided to vote for the guy who said he wasn’t going to do mandates and teach CRT in schools,” Smith said, referring to the academic framework known as critical race theory.

-In a statement Wednesday, Ciattarelli campaign spokeswoman Stami Williams highlighted the GOP wins across the state while also emphasizing the need to count all “legal votes,” a phrase that was reminiscent of Trump’s repeated baseless claim that the 2020 election was marred by fraud.
+In a statement Wednesday, Williams, Ciattarelli campaign’s spokeswoman, highlighted the GOP wins across the state while also emphasizing the need to count all “legal votes,” a phrase that was reminiscent of Trump’s repeated baseless claim that the 2020 election was marred by fraud.

 “Last night was a historic one for New Jersey Republicans, who picked up at least a half dozen Assembly seats, several Senate seats, along with county and local seats up and down the state,” Williams said.